About the database

 Dairy product manufacturing

-The dairy product manufacturing sector is the largest stationery energy using sector in New Zealand, accounting for around 18% of all industrial stationary energy use in 2022.
+The dairy sector accounted for 18% of New Zealand’s industrial stationary energy use in 2023.

 Meat and seafood product manufacturing